rox4545/ApexTune/README.md

 # NitroStack Starter Template

-Minimal template for learning NitroStack fundamentals with a calculator-focused MCP server and basic widgets.
+telmplate for learning the process of using the apextune ai system optimisation

 ## What This Template Includes